JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/derived-data-types.md

 ### VARIADIC PARAMETERS

-Slices are used with variadic parameters,
+Slices are used with variadic parameters (a function that will take an arbitrary number of ints as arguments),

 ```go
 func sum(n ...int) int {